Foundrae Donates $11K to Ethical Metalsmiths

 The process is meant to give new life to unused jewelry, with clients bringing in eight to 10 grams of gold or silver to be melted down and repurposed into the pendant.

-If they have no metal to melt or not enough, they can buy Fairmined gold for the piece.
+If they do not have enough metal to melt, they can buy Fairmined gold for the piece.

 “Collaborations like this are essential to driving real change within the jewelry industry,” said Brandee Dallow, president of Ethical Metalsmiths.